Guide to Fertilizing Your Monstera

 There are three primary macronutrients that all plants need: Nitrogen, Phosphorous, and Potassium.
 These are labeled using their chemical abbreviations N, P, and K. Monstera plants, like other plants with leafy foliage, need a 3-1-2 N-P-K ratio.
 This means three parts nitrogen to one part phosphorus to two parts potassium.

 These three macronutrients are vital for your plant’s leaves, stem, and root health.
-They also promote the characteristic split leaves seen on monstera plants.
+They also promote the characteristic split leaves seen on Monstera plants.
 Your Monstera will use all three of these macronutrients in large quantities.
 But nitrogen, which is necessary for leaf growth, is more important than the other two for your Monstera’s health.

 To find the N-P-K ratio on your fertilizer, look for a series of numbers.
 Any 3-1-2 ratio balanced fertilizer will have a first number that’s three times the second number and a third number that’s two times the second number.
 If that sounds confusing, here are some examples that all meet the 3-1-2 ratio: